my books

 English Alliterative Verse: Poetic Tradition and Literary History.
 Cambridge: Cambridge University Press, 2016.
 Paperback 2019.
 [Cambridge Core]

-scholarly edition
+scholarly editions

 edited collections